 increase the volume of the records by at least one-third.)

-- Boxes should be labeled, giving the office of origin,
+- Boxes should be labeled IN PENCIL on the fronts, giving the

 numbered consecutively reflecting the file's original